top of page

 Of course, note that while this can be a fascinating option, what you will be living into is nothing like the original traditional houses Beijingers used to inhabit in the past: most modern ones have private toilets and all the amenities of our contemporary world.
 It is anyway a great alternative to the infinite nondescript hotels you may find in the city and brings you closer to the local community so you can feel what is like living in a hutong today.

-⚪How to book a hutong stay?
-It's actually quite easy, you can use your regular platforms such as TripAdvisor or Booking and look for something like "hutong hotel" or "courtyard hotel" - try to check here or here.
+How to book a hutong stay?
+It's actually quite easy, you can use your regular platforms such as Trip.com or Booking.
+If you need help or wish to check a few suggestions, here is the Hutongs' address book I've prepared for you - it includes several hotels.

-▶ Honestly, I am not sure whether I would suggest going on a guided tour of the hutongs.
+Personally, I chose not to go for a guided tour or another kind of experience.
 Once you know the history and culture of these alleys and have a map of all the main areas, the best way to explore them is to stroll around them without any precise path.
 Walking/guided tours tend to keep a rushed pace and include pre-determined stops, often adjusted to what are believed to be the "Western standards" - to me, it seems hard to experience a traditional lifestyle this way!

 References: